jay-johnson/sci-pype/README.rst

         xgboost                            0.6a2
         (scipype) scipype$

 #.
-If you want to always use this environment add this to your ``~/.bashrc``
+If you want to always use this virtual environment add this to your ``~/.bashrc``

     ::

         echo 'source /tmp/scipype/bin/activate' >> ~/.bashrc

 #.
-Confirm the Demo downloader works in the VirtualEnv
+Confirm the Demo downloader works in the Virtual Environment

-    Please note: this assumes running from a new terminal to validate the VirtualEnv activation
+    Please note: this assumes running from a new terminal to validate the virtual environment activation

     Show how to Activate it